7 Shoe Mistakes That Are Killing Your Feet

 7. Not wearing shoes with arch supports

-One controversial topic among podiatrist is the need for arch supports.
+One controversial topic among podiatrists is the need for arch supports.
 Some claim its only purpose is to increase comfort while others claim they are important for correcting the alignment of some people’s feet.
 One thing we do know for sure is that they don’t bring any harm.
 Arch supports are especially useful for people with a high arch or flat foot.

 Those who feel a constant discomfort in their foot should talk to a podiatrist about getting custom or over-the-counter insoles for their shoes.
 They will make walking more comfortable.